Carlos Alcaraz: 2025: French and US Open titles, return to No. 1

-Alcaraz entered Indian Wells as the two-time defending champion.
-He reached the semifinals, where he lost to 13th seed and eventual champion Jack Draper despite bagelling him in the second set.
-This was Alcaraz's first loss after the quarterfinal stage of a tournament in over a year, and snapped his sixteen-match winning streak at Indian Wells.
-In dire form, Alcaraz then lost his first match in Miami to David Goffin.
-This marked just his third career opening-round defeat at a Masters tournament.

-Alcaraz's clay season was historically successful.
+Alcaraz's clay season was much more successful.
 He began it at the Monte-Carlo Masters, a tournament where he had previously never won a match.
-Still in shaky form at first, Alcaraz came through a tight three-setter with Arthur Fils in the quarterfinals.
-He reached the final, and defeated Lorenzo Musetti to claim his sixth career Masters 1000 title.
+Still initially in shaky form, Alcaraz fought through a tight three-setter with Arthur Fils in the quarterfinals.
+In the final, he defeated Lorenzo Musetti to claim his first ATP Masters 1000 title in thirteen months.
 Alcaraz comfortably reached the final of the Barcelona Open, where he lost to Holger Rune.
 Following the final, he announced his withdrawal from the Madrid Open, with injuries to both legs.
-Alcaraz returned in Rome, where he defeated world No. 1 Jannik Sinner to claim his first Italian Open title.
+Alcaraz defeated world No. 1 Jannik Sinner to claim his first Italian Open title.
 He became the third man to win every modern big title on clay (French Open, Monte-Carlo, Madrid, and Rome) after Rafael Nadal and Novak Djokovic.

 Alcaraz met Sinner for a second consecutive big final at the French Open.
-Sinner held three championship points on Alcaraz's serve in the fourth set.
-Alcaraz held from 0–40 and came back to force a fifth set, which he claimed in a dominant super tiebreak.
-Alcaraz claimed his fifth major title.
-At five hours and twenty-nine minutes, this was the longest-ever final at Roland Garros, and the second longest major final of all time.
-It was also the first time Alcaraz had ever made a comeback from two sets to love down.
-Many commentators immediately declared it one of the greatest matches of all time.
+After winning the first two sets, Sinner had three championship points on Alcaraz's serve in the fourth set.
+Alcaraz held from 0–40 and then broke Sinner's own serve to win the set.
+This forced a fifth set, which Alcaraz won with a dominant super tiebreak, thereby claiming his fifth major title.
+At 5 hours 29 minutes, it was the longest French Open final ever played, and the second longest major final of all time.
+It was also the first time that Alcaraz had rallied from two sets to love down, and he became the ninth male player to achieve this feat to win a major singles final..
+Several writers and sports analysts declared it one of the greatest matches of all time.

 Alcaraz began his grass season at the Queen's Club Championships.
 His semifinal win against Roberto Bautista Agut was his 250th ATP victory; he became the third-fastest man to achieve this milestone in the Open Era.
 Alcaraz defeated Jiří Lehečka in the final to claim his third consecutive title, and fifth title of the season.
 In the first round of Wimbledon, Alcaraz was unexpectedly taken to five sets by Fabio Fognini, who had already announced his retirement and had not won a match all season.
-Alcaraz dropped a set each to Jan-Lennard Struff, Andrey Rublev, and Taylor Fritz, but ultimately was able to reach his sixth consecutive final.
+Alcaraz dropped a set each to Jan-Lennard Struff, Andrey Rublev, and Taylor Fritz, but ultimately still reached his sixth consecutive final.
 He lost to Jannik Sinner in four sets, his first loss in a slam final and his first loss to Sinner since 2023.
 This also ended Alcaraz's 24-match win streak, the longest of his career.